KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 privacy, and reproducibility.

-**Scope:** These expectations apply to generative **AI/LLM tools** used for writing, code assistance, troubleshooting, or figure/visual content generation.
+**Scope:** These expectations apply to generative **AI/LLM tools** used for writing, code assistance, troubleshooting, or figure and visual-content generation.
 Use of conventional ML methods as part of research (e.g., training models, statistical learning) is covered by standard scientific and reproducibility practices.